Geeoon/Documentation-Set-MyFavoriteAlbums/README.md

-# <a id="home-page"></a> My Favorite Albums
+# My Favorite Albums Documentation Set

-> Welcome to the My Favorite Albums documentation.
+Welcome to the doc set for My Favorite Albums, a program created by Chris Hostrom for ENGL 396: Software Documentation.

-This doc is split up into two sections.
-One section is for end users.
-The other section is for developers.
-Refer to the headings on the left sidebar to select the right documentation set.
+This documentation set was created by Geeoon Chung for the final project.

+To view the finished and published documentation set, visit the GitHub Pages URL: https://geeoon.github.io/Documentation-Set-MyFavoriteAlbums/